ComPWA/pycompwa/doc/source/modules.rst

 Main modules
 ============

-This pages explains the aim and usage of the main modules of ``pycompwa``.
+This pages explains the aim and usage of the main modules of :mod:`pycompwa`.
 For the technical details see the :ref:`modindex`.
 You can also have a look at the examples under :doc:`usage`.

 .. include:: modules/expertsystem.inc